BobHarris1/SHEPs/SHEPS/SHEP-1.md

 Once the SHEP is ready for the repository, the SHEP editor will:

-- Assign an SHEP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this SHEP)
+- Assign a SHEP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this SHEP)

 - Merge the corresponding pull request